poundifdef/ClassicUPS/README.txt

     }
     weight = 10  # in lbs

     # Create the shipment.
-Use file_format='EPS' for a thermal-printer-compatible EPS
+Use file_format='EPL' for a thermal-printer-compatible EPL
     shipment = ups.create_shipment(from_addr, to_addr, dimensions, weight, file_format='GIF')

     # Print information about our shipment